-DCG commenced a strategic review, as agreed by the Corporation (December 2021) based on the supporting principles as laid out in the (then) draft guidance, subsequently updated in July 2022.
-The ongoing review is focused on four key outcomes for proposal to the Corporation via the Strategic Committee.
-DCG is well positioned to integrate the review with its current strategies and curriculum business planning processes to meet the objectives of the statutory duty in preparation to align its provision and the skills learners need to secure suitable employment, employer needs and alignment with the forthcoming Local Skills Improvement Plan (LSIP) for Derby, Derbyshire, Nottingham and Nottinghamshire, due to be published in Summer 2023.
+DCG's strategic review is ongoing, based upon the principles laid out in the statutory guidance.
+DCG is well positioned to integrate the review with its current strategies and curriculum business planning processes to meet the objectives of the statutory duty in preparation to align its provision and the skills learners need to secure suitable employment, employer needs and alignment with the Local Skills Improvement Plan (LSIP) for Derby, Derbyshire, Nottingham and Nottinghamshire, which was published in August 2023.